Hardback

 More Information

-Land, Water, Air and Freedom will be essential reading for students and scholars of environmental social sciences and humanities, anthropology, geography, international relations, and ecology.
-It will also guide activists seeking to understand their place in the movements for environmental justice and environmental sustainability.
+This book will be essential reading for students and scholars of environmental social sciences and humanities, anthropology, geography, international relations, and ecology.
+It will also help activists engaged in the movements for environmental justice.

 Critical Acclaim